Skip to Main Content

 • Shared Directories: For projects and teams that want to share storage, /common/users/shared is set so that any user can create a directory and set it to be shared by a group.
 See Making A Directory You Can Share.
 Note that files in these directories still count against your quota on /common/users.

-• Backups: Home directories and other storage are snapshotted, and backed up both in a separate building (CBIM or Hill) and monthly at a commercial offsite storage facility.
+• Backups: Home directories and other storage are snapshotted and backed up in a separate building (CBIM or Hill) and monthly at a commercial offsite storage facility.

 • Access from systems not run by LCSR: Home directories, /common/users, and other file systems can be mounted on research systems run by faculty, as long as those systems use Kerberos authentication.
 See Integrating Your Systems With LCSR Kerberos.